Everyone loves a Classic Mojito. The refreshing and cool mint flavor, mixed with fresh lime juice, rum, and sugar makes a lively combination.

 The best part about a mojito (besides how yummy it is) is that the variations are endless.
 You can make it with just about any fruit or berry.
 So adjust it as your taste buds demand.

-I really like raspberry, blackberry and strawberry.
+I really like raspberry, strawberry, mango, and pineapple.
+We’ve even made passionfruit mojitos!
 These are perfect for summer when you have an abundance of berries.
 During the fall or winter, try grapefruit, kiwi, or blood orange.

 Like this recipe?
 Don’t forget where you found it!
 Save it to Pinterest for later!
 Plus, follow us on Pinterest to see more great recipes just like this one in your feed.